jkimys2/PillzHere/README.md

 ## Credits

-Thank you, Andrew B and Chris B, for all your help! 😊👍
+Thank you, Andrew B, Chris B, and Michael H, for all your help! 😊👍

 ## Links